opus1993/pubrepo/content/post/Learning to Teach Machines/2019-12-29-learning-to-teach-machines.md

 [Interpretable Machine Learning: A Guide for Making Black Box Models Explainable](https://christophm.github.io/interpretable-ml-book/) the whole book is excellent and well-written.

 Model evaluation, model selection, and algorithm selection in machine learning- a 4-part series by Sebastian Raschka.
-I found this to be a great evidence-based, thorough overview of the methods for machine learning.
-I especially liked how he walks you step-by-step from the simplest methods like the holdout method up to nested cross-validation:
+This is a a great evidence-based, thorough overview of the methods for machine learning.
+Alison noted that he walks you step-by-step from the simplest methods like the holdout method up to nested cross-validation:

 - [Part 1: The Basics](https://sebastianraschka.com/blog/2016/model-evaluation-selection-part1.html)
 - [Part 2: Bootstrapping and Uncertainties](https://sebastianraschka.com/blog/2016/model-evaluation-selection-part2.html)
 - [Part 3: Cross-validation and hyperparameter tuning](https://sebastianraschka.com/blog/2016/model-evaluation-selection-part3.html)
 - [Part 4: Part IV - Comparing the performance of machine learning models and algorithms using statistical tests and nested cross-validation](https://sebastianraschka.com/blog/2018/model-evaluation-selection-part4.html)

+At this point, if you can read through the above resources and you are no longer feeling awash in new terminology, your vocabulary and mental model are in pretty good shape!
+That means you are ready for the next step, which is to read Max Kuhn and Kjell Johnson’s new book:

 [Feature Engineering and Selection: A Practical Approach for Predictive Models](http://www.feat.engineering/)